QDFlow: A Python package for physics simulations of quantum dot devices: Conclusion

 \section{Conclusion}

-Progress toward scalable quantum information technologies based on QD systems depends critically on overcoming the complexity of device operation and calibration as arrays increase in size.
-Novel ML-based methods have emerged as powerful tools to address these challenges, but their effectiveness relies on access to large, diverse, and realistically labeled datasets. \texttt{QDFlow} was developed precisely to meet this need.
+Progress toward scalable quantum information technologies based on QD systems depends critically on overcoming the complexity of device operation and calibration as the number of QDs increases.
+Novel ML-based methods have emerged as powerful tools to address these challenges, but their effectiveness relies on access to large, diverse, and accurately labeled datasets. \texttt{QDFlow} was developed precisely to meet this need.

-\texttt{QDFlow} differs from existing quantum dot simulations in that it fully simulates the charge density function $n(x)$.
-By integrating a self-consistent Thomas–Fermi solver with a dynamic capacitance model, \texttt{QDFlow} provides a physics-informed simulation framework that goes beyond constant-capacitance approximations.
-This enables the generation of CSDs and ray-based data with features that evolve naturally with gate voltages, mimicking experimental behavior such as dot merging and transition slope variation.
+\texttt{QDFlow} differs from existing QD simulations in that it fully simulates the charge density function $n(x)$.
+By integrating a self-consistent Thomas-Fermi solver with a dynamic capacitance model, \texttt{QDFlow} provides a physics-informed simulation framework that goes beyond constant-capacitance approximations.
+This enables the generation of CSDs and ray-based data with features that evolve naturally with gate voltages, mimicking experimental behavior, including dot merging and transition slope variations.

 The modular data generation tools allow for extensive randomization over physical parameters, yielding highly diverse synthetic datasets suitable for ML applications, while the noise module introduces experimentally relevant effects---including thermal broadening, telegraph noise, latching, and unintended transitions---in a controllable fashion.
-Together, these features make \texttt{QDFlow} uniquely positioned to support both the development and benchmarking of ML algorithms implemented in a wide range of tuning procedures.
-Early use cases, such as the \texttt{QFlow-lite} and \texttt{QFlow 2.0} datasets, have already demonstrated \texttt{QDFlow}’s ability to accelerate the training of ML models for global state recognition~\cite{Kalantre17-MLD, Zwolak20-AQD}, ray-based navigation and charge tuning~\cite{Zwolak21-RBI, Ziegler22-TAR}, data quality assessment~\cite{Ziegler22-TAR}, detection of spurious QDs~\cite{Ziegler23-AEC}, and virtualization of QD arrays\cite{Rao24-MAViS}.
+Together, these features make \texttt{QDFlow} uniquely positioned to support both the development and benchmarking of ML algorithms implemented in a wide range of tuning procedures, device architectures, and material platforms.
+Early use cases, such as the \texttt{QFlow-lite} and \texttt{QFlow 2.0} datasets, have already demonstrated \texttt{QDFlow}’s ability to accelerate the training of ML models for global state recognition~\cite{Kalantre17-MLD, Zwolak20-AQD}, ray-based navigation and charge tuning~\cite{Zwolak21-RBI, Ziegler22-TAR}, data quality assessment~\cite{Ziegler22-TRA}, detection of spurious QDs~\cite{Ziegler23-AEC}, and virtualization of QD arrays\cite{Ziegler22-TAR, Rao24-MAViS}.
 As an open-source, extensible platform with comprehensive documentation, \texttt{QDFlow} is designed to serve as both a research tool and a community resource.